 I am a BACP Senior Registered Counsellor and Psychotherapist with over 30 years experience of working with both couples and individuals.
-Counselling sessions are currently available mornings and evenings by telephone or online.
+Counselling sessions are available face to face at Lanchester Community Centre , or by telephone or online.

 Counselling for couples

 I specialise in working with couples, having trained with Relate both as a counsellor and supervisor.